Riemann-Hilbert problems from Donaldson-Thomas theory: Summary of the contents of the paper

 \subsection{\it (ii) Theories of class $S$}

 Our second example relates to the class of $N=2$, $d=4$ gauge theories known as theories of class $S$.
 We consider only the case of gauge group $\SU(2)$.
 To specify the theory we need to fix a genus $g\geq 0$ and a collection of $d\geq 1$ integers Mathematically, we can then proceed by introducing a complex orbifold $\Quad(g,m)$ parameterizing pairs $(S,q)$ consisting of a Riemann surface $S$ of genus $g$, and a meromorphic quadratic differential $q$ on $S$ which has simple zeroes, and poles of the given multiplicities $m_i$.
-It is proved in \cite{BS} that this space also arises as a space of stability conditions on a triangulated category $\cD(g,m)$ having the three-dimensional Calabi-Yau property.
+It is proved in \cite{BS} that this space also arises as a (discrete quotient of) the space of stability conditions on a triangulated category $\cD(g,m)$ having the three-dimensional Calabi-Yau property.
 Applying generalized Donaldson-Thomas theory then leads to a variation of BPS structures over $\Quad(g,m)$, whose central charge is given by the periods of the differential $q$, and whose BPS invariants are counts of finite-length trajectories.
 Work of Iwaki and Nakanishi \cite{IN} shows that the Riemann-Hilbert problem corresponding to a pair $(S,q)$ is closely related to exact WKB analysis of the corresponding Schr{\"o}dinger equation

-where $z$ is some local co-ordinate on $S$, and $\hbar$ should be identified with the variable $t$ in Problem \ref{an}.
+where $z$ is some local co-ordinate in a fixed projective structure on $S$, and $\hbar$ should be identified with the variable $t$ in Problem \ref{an}.
 This story is the conformal limit of that described by Gaiotto, Moore and Neitzke in the paper \cite{GMN2}.